Previous dayApril 16, 2026Next day

 4.5mb

-The USGS recorded this magnitude 4.5 earthquake 148 km W of Neiafu, Tonga at 23:38 UTC on April 16, 2026.
-This was a intermediate depth earthquake, focused at 235.3 km depth.
+This magnitude 4.5 event was detected 161 km W of Neiafu, Tonga on April 16, 2026, with origin time 23:38 UTC.
+The hypocenter lay at 252.9 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -18.622°, -175.394°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -18.616°N, -175.516°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16